Hi, I’m Gareth Busby, artisan bread baker. This is my story:

 A return to retail management beckoned and it meant at least I had a steady stream of income coming in.
-It started off ok, to be fair I didn't touch a sack of flour for a year of two.
+It started off OK, and I didn’t touch a sack of flour for a year of two.

 Then I found myself moving companies and roles every year, trying to discover a company which I was motivated to work for and a role that fulfilled me.

 It lead me to constant frustration.

 I was still struggling then financial heartache from my business ventures and coming up to christmas time I couldn’t afford to buy many presents.
 So I thought I will have to make them something to give as a gift, maybe a bread?

 I raided the cupboards and started making a batch of panettone.
 Everything came back to me, my passion, my skills and my love for working with dough.